 Services will be at 1:30 p.m.
 Friday in the Mallory Funeral Home, Garrettsville.

 From unidentified clipping, collection of Winifred Bishop.

-> Harry Baxter was my husband’s grandfather.
-His name was actually Henry, but he was called Harry throughout his life.
+Harry Baxter was my husband’s grandfather.
 He was born August 26, 1900, in Belfast, and came to America after World War I. He married Leatha Evans in Cleveland, Ohio on May 27, 1925.
 Harry died unexpectedly on September 19, 1950.
 He never got to meet his grandson.
 But the simple epitaph on his obituary, “Gone But Not Forgotten,” speaks volumes.